shalomxavier/Ferdictor/README.md

-🌾 Fertilizer Recommendation System for Coconut Cultivation A simple web-based application built with Flask that predicts the recommended quantity of SSP (Single Super Phosphate), MOP (Muriate of Potash), and Urea for coconut cultivation, based on the nutrient availability in soil.
+🌾 Fertilizer Recommendation System for Coconut Cultivation

+A web-based application built with Flask that predicts the recommended quantity of SSP (Single Super Phosphate), MOP (Muriate of Potash), and Urea for coconut cultivation, based on the nutrient availability in soil.

 🚀 Features
 Predicts SSP, MOP, and Urea quantities using machine learning models (.pkl files).